senrepo/RoadsideAssistance/README.md

         * Persistant store can be hardcoded for demo purpose

 #### User Story(US1) STEP 1- Create a REST method for find nearest assistants
+    Business Logic
         * The (x, y) coordinates are used to identify a location
         * The distance is calculated based on for formula -  Sqrt(power(X2-X1)^2 + power(Y2-Y1)^2)
         * The assistants are sorted based on the assistants distance from customer location
         * The occupied assistants should be excluded

     Input
         * limit - no of sorted assistants are returned